 3. Have fun.

 This might seem a little difficult this Valentine’s Day weekend when you’re afraid to venture into public for fear of puking at the sight of another red heart balloon.
 But you can invite some girlfriends over to watch a movie (maybe not a romance) or play games.
-I guarantee you’re not the only one without plans this weekend!
+Or get a group together for a night out on the town.
+I guarantee you’re not the only one without plans this weekend.
+And Valentine’s Day outings are not regulated to couples only!

 Here’s the bigger idea: Instead of pining away or growing anxious about your singleness, make the most of your time.
 Further your education.
 Volunteer.
 Take up a hobby.
 Grow your interests.
 Press in to know God more.